Instructional Practices

 In certain classes, this is practically required.
 For example, when you’re teaching a math unit, you’ll usually need to display your work on the board, or else your students will be completely lost.
 This is how the class can follow along with better comprehension.

-A great way to do this is to make intentional mistakes and ask the class to fix them.
-If you’re an English teacher, you can write an excerpt on the board and riddle it with grammar mistakes.
-Instruct your students to identify these mistakes and rewrite the passage correctly.
+Display a math problem with a mistake in the way it was solved and ask students to identify what went wrong.
+You can also write a paragraph on the board and riddle it with grammar mistakes.
+Instruct students to identify the mistakes and rewrite the passage correctly.

-This teaching method requires kids to apply the knowledge they’ve gained in class.
-It also gives you a chance to evaluate how well each student comprehends the subject.
+This teaching method requires students to apply the knowledge they’ve gained in class.
+It also gives you a chance to evaluate each student's mastery of a topic or concept.

 Once everyone has completed the assignment, you can review it as a class.
-Show each student how the passage should be written and address any questions that may arise.
+Show each student how the math problem can be solved correctly or how the passage should be written and address any questions that may arise.

 Splitting the class up into small groups to complete an assignment is a classroom teaching strategy that works wonders, especially at age groups where students insist on always working with their tight-knit circle of friends.
 Group assignments encourage teamwork and help your class to succeed.